- Moscow against leading role in Libyan mediation says foreign minister

 Russian President Dmitry Medvedev announced Margelov's visit during the G8 summit in Deauville in France last month.

-CAIRO, June 8 (RIA Novosti)
+MOSCOW, June 8 (RIA Novosti)

 Add to blog